svitekpavel/ccap-sw-assessment/README.md

 ## Functionality requirements:

 - The user can select multiple filters (in an **OR** relationship between them)
+- The filters should be checkboxes/radios/dropdpowns - no text inputs - the options can be derived from the endpoint response
-- The search functionality searches for the name of the organism
+- The search functionality is a text input, and searches for the name of the organism
 - Search input and filters are working together in an **AND** relationship, meaning that if a filter is selected, the search will take that into account, and vice-versa
 - No need to be responsive (CSS)
 - No need to be cross-browser compatible - will be viewed in Chrome